gettalong/hexapdf/man/man1/hexapdf.1.md

 depending on the used command, and each command can have its own options.

 There is no need to write the full command name for hexapdf to understand it, the only requirement is that is must be unambiguous.
-So using `f` for the `files` command is sufficient.
+So using `b` for the `batch` command is sufficient.
 The same is true for long option names and option values.

 Any command that reads and writes a PDF file may do in-place processing of the file.
 This is